Rhetoric of science: History

 The work of Thomas Kuhn was extended by Richard Rorty (1979, 1989), and this work was to prove fruitful in defining the means and ends of rhetoric in scientific discourse (Jasinski "Intro" xvi).
-Rorty, who coined the phrase "rhetorical turn", was also interested in assessing periods of scientific stability and instability.
+Rorty, who invented the phrase "rhetorical turn", was also interested in assessing periods of scientific stability and instability.

-Another component of the shift in science that took place in the past centres on the claim that there is no single scientific method, but rather a plurality of methods, approaches or styles.
+Another component of the shift in science that occurred during the past concerns the claim that there is no single scientific method, but rather a plurality of methods or styles.
 Paul Feyerabend in Against Method (1975) contends that science has found no "method that turns ideologically contaminated ideas into true and useful theories", in other words; no special method exists that can guarantee the success of science (302).

-As evidenced in the early theory papers after Kuhn's seminal work, the idea that rhetoric is crucial to science came to the fore.
-Quarterly journals in speech and rhetoric saw a flourishing of discussion on topics such as inquiry, logic, argument fields, ethos of scientific practitioners, argumentation, scientific text, and the character of scientific discourse and debates.
+As evidenced by the early theory papers after Kuhn's seminal work, the idea that rhetoric is crucial to science became much discussed.
+Quarterly journals in speech and rhetoric included much discussion of topics such as inquiry, logic, argument fields, ethos of scientific practitioners, argumentation, scientific text, and the character of scientific discourse and debates.
 Philip Wander (1976) observed, for instance, the phenomenal penetration of science (public science) in modern life.
 He labelled the obligation of rhetoricians to investigate science's discourse "The Rhetoric of Science" (Harris "Knowing" 164).

-As rhetoric of science began to flourish, discussion arose in a number of areas, including:
+As rhetoric of science began to flourish, discussion began of a number of topics, including: